2000 Commonwealth Youth Games: Sports

 The following sports were included in the 2000 games:

 Medal count

 This is the full table of the medal count of these Games.
 These rankings sort by the number of gold medals earned by a country.
 The number of silvers is taken into consideration next and then the number of bronze.
 If, after the above, countries are still tied, equal ranking is given and they are listed alphabetically.
 This follows the system used by the IOC, IAAF and BBC.
+All results obtained from official returned results.

+England finished the games ahead of Australia with medals picked up across multiple sports and events.
+Australia dominated in the aquatics picking up 25 gold medals in the pool.
+Island nation Nauru finished an impressive third with all 19 of their medals (including 17 golds) arriving in the weightlifting.